Why exchange God’s truth for your lie?

 - …attacked by dark forces of evil (James 4:7-10).

 - …assaulted by anxiety and/or worry (Matthew 6:19-37; Philippians 4:6-9).

 - …disappointed with God’s timing (Psalm 13).

 - …in despair to the point of depression (1 Kings 19).

 - Your suggestions to exchange God’s truth for an arena of our enemy’s lie.
 Post a comment at the bottom of this webpage.
 A few others I’ve experienced: overcome with guilt or shame, condemnation or judgment…need to ask forgiveness…unforgiving to one who hurt me…critical or complaining…captured by a mental stronghold…offended by others.

 - Print out the free PDF of this webpage to add your own thoughts.

-- Print out the free PDF of one arena above you struggle most with.
+- Print out the free PDF of one arena above you struggle most with (click on the applicable hyperlink above).
 Personally, I’ve discovered I do best to focus on one at a time, then to move on to the next most crucial.

 - Then when you have time and desire, go to Learning to Live Loves and its sub-webpage Flood you Life with Spiritual Nutrition to cultivate your spiritual soil over the next weeks and months.
 Also, please don’t settle for these topical studies, although they can be helpful for a specific problem.
 Begin to leisurely soak in one book after another over your lifetime as your primary method of study…as you put it into practice.
 I’ve developed eight of my key books in 5-6 week bites, called DiscipleMaking Companions.
 To bring stability to your spiritual journey, put out steady effort when the wind is in your sails to prepare for the storms of life.